avivshaar6/automation/avi_network/README.md

-# NSXALB - TeraSky Automation for Tanzu Project
+# NSXALB - Automation for Tanzu Project

 This project provides a ability to deploy Avi Network cluster for Tanzu project